-In contrast, an application made pursuant to section 84 of the Property Law Act 1958 typically only requires direct notice to the most proximate beneficiaries; 60
+In contrast, an application made pursuant to section 84 of the Property Law Act 1958 typically only requires direct notice to the most proximate beneficiaries;76

-- b) second, section 60(5) and to a lesser extent, section 60(2) of the Planning and Environment Act 1987 are difficult provisions to satisfy, meaning that few, if any, planning permit applications to remove or modify restrictive covenants succeed where there is sustained opposition by a beneficiary; - third, an application to remove or modify a restrictive covenant necessarily awakens the interest of a well-resourced (and often legally represented) opponent in the responsible authority or relevant municipal council.
+- b) second, section 60(5) and to a lesser extent, section 60(2) of the Planning and Environment Act 1987 are difficult provisions to satisfy, meaning that few, if any, planning permit applications to remove or modify restrictive covenants succeed where there is sustained opposition by a beneficiary.
+These are discussed in more detail below; - c) third, an application to remove or modify a restrictive covenant necessarily awakens the interest of a well-resourced (and often legally represented) opponent in the responsible authority or relevant municipal council.
 In contrast, applications pursuant to section 84 of the Property Law Act 1958 rarely attract the involvement of a municipal council unless it happens to own land with the benefit of the Covenant.
 As a matter of practice, notice is rarely if ever directed to councils simply by reason of their being responsible for roads in the relevant neighbourhood.
-In Re Pivotel Pty Ltd, 61 the Maroondah City Council received notice of, and actively opposed an application to amend a covenant, but it was the beneficial owner of parkland in the relevant subdivision;

-60 See 'The extent of notice required' below/

-61 Re Pivotel Pty Ltd [2000] VSC 264.

-- d) fourth, when making an application to the Supreme Court to modify a restrictive covenant via section 84 of the Property Law Act 1958, any earlier application to modify a restrictive covenant via the Planning and Environment Act 1987 needs to be disclosed to the judge hearing the later section 84 application.
+In Re Pivotel Pty Ltd,77 the Maroondah City Council received notice of, and actively opposed an application to amend a covenant, but it was the beneficial owner of parkland in the relevant subdivision; - d) fourth, when making an application to the Supreme Court to modify a restrictive covenant via section 84 of the Property Law Act 1958, any earlier application to modify a restrictive covenant via the Planning and Environment Act 1987 needs to be disclosed to the judge hearing the later section 84 application.
 Part of the reason for this is that the Court's current practice is to ensure that each beneficiary who objected to an earlier application (irrespective of its statutory basis) receives notice of the section 84 application.
+This obligation to give notice to more distant and active beneficiaries can have a significant impact on the conduct of the section 84 application, by triggering the opposition of parties that might otherwise not have been involved in the section 84 process, were it not for this broader notice obligation; and

+76 See 'The extent of notice required' below/

+77 Re Pivotel Pty Ltd [2000] VSC 264.

-This obligation to give notice to more distant and active beneficiaries can have a significant impact on the conduct of the section 84 application, by triggering the opposition of parties that might otherwise not have been involved in the section 84 process, were it not for this broader notice obligation; and - e) the expression "interests of affected people" in clause 52.02 of the relevant planning scheme has been construed to include non-beneficiaries.
-In Hill v Campaspe SC [2011] VCAT 949, Gibson DP held: - A proposal to remove or vary a restrictive covenant will clearly affect the property law rights of the owners of land with the benefit of the covenant.
+- e) the expression "interests of affected people" in clause 52.02 of the relevant planning scheme has been construed to include non-beneficiaries.
+In Hill v Campaspe SC [2011] VCAT 949, Gibson DP held: - 61 A proposal to remove or vary a restrictive covenant will clearly affect the property law rights of the owners of land with the benefit of the covenant.
 However, the provisions of the Planning and Environment Act 1987 and the planning scheme have blurred the distinction between property law rights and what I will refer to as 'planning interests'.
 I do not consider that the scheme for removing or varying a covenant under the legislation is limited to a consideration only of the effect on property law rights.
 If that was intended, the consideration of issues could have been limited to a consideration of issues arising only under section 60(5) (or section 60(2)).
 But that is not the scheme established under the Act and the planning scheme.

 In contrast, in an application pursuant to section 84 of the Property Law Act 1958, the Supreme Court is unlikely to give much weight to the views of persons without a proprietary interest in the proceedings, and in many instances, they may not even be aware the application is being considered.
-In Re DVC Management & Consulting Pty Ltd, 62 Mukhtar AsJ explained:
+In Re DVC Management & Consulting Pty Ltd,78 Mukhtar AsJ explained: